2bndy5/CircuitPython_Homie/docs/tutorials/openhab.rst

    .. image:: ../_static/tutorial_images/mqtt_binding_thing-dark.png
        :class: only-dark align-center
        :target: http://openhabian:8080/settings/things/mqtt
-3. At the top of the list of options that you can add as |OH-thing|\ s, you should see the MQTT broker option.
+3. At the top of the list of options that you can add as |oh-thing|\ s, you should see the MQTT broker option.
    It will have a badge on it that says :oh-blue:`Bridge`. |click| on the MQTT broker option.

    .. image:: ../_static/tutorial_images/mqtt_broker_thing-light.png